ibexa/documentation-user/docs/search/search_for_content.md

 All new or custom content types, sections and languages are automatically added to the drop-down filter lists.

-A Content item count is indicated between parenthesis for content type and section filters (if your search engine allows faceting, unlike the Legacy one).
+Depending on the system configuration, a Content item count can be indicated for content type and section filters.

 Select your filters, then click **Apply** to update the results.
 Click **Clear** to reset and remove all filters.